BrowserBox/.github/profile/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=BrowserBox/BrowserBox&type=Date)](https://star-history.com/#BrowserBox/BrowserBox&Date)

+- Secure document gateway
+- Reverse proxy for your content
+- Secure, embeddable browsers for your web app with no 'iframe' restrictions

 ## 🌟 **Why Businesses Love BrowserBox!** 🌟

 "BrowserBox is nothing short of revolutionary!
 It's the perfect blend of cybersecurity and functionality, making our Zero Trust architecture robust and user-friendly! 🚀"